 Whiting

-Whiting is a bread and butter species which are fun to catch on light spinning gear and tastes great.
+Whiting is a bread and butter species which are fun to catch on light spinning gear and tastes excellent.
 Whiting school up in big numbers and they respond well to berley, so berley an isolated area with a mix of chicken pellets, Tuna oil and pilchards.
 Whiting fishing requires finesse, so we recommend a light 1-3 or 2-4 kilo spin rod around 7 feet in length.
 Coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line and leader.
 When bait fishing a simple running rig with a small sinker to swivel, then 40cm of 4-pound leader to a small baitholder long shank hook or a paternoster rig with 2 hooks and a size sinker depending on your conditions.

 Watch our 25-minute whiting masterclass as we guide you through everything you need to know to catch whiting.